 The Little River originates in Franklin County, North Carolina, and flows into the Neuse River near Goldsboro

-Three dams have been removed since 1998, while a notched and impassable dam still remain
+According to an article on Focus Fishing, three dams have been removed since 1998, while a notched and impassable dam still remain

 Both anadromous species, such as American shad, and year-round resident species, including suckers and gizzard shad, have annual spawning migrations in the river

 In the spring of 2007, North Carolina State University researchers set up a resistance board weir at the former Lowell Mill Dam site to monitor upstream and downstream migrations

 Upstream electrofishing provided additional information on fish locations

 American shad abundance was compared to two “rule-of-thumb” estimates of run size for a restored population (conservative: 7 adults/ha; optimistic: 124 adults/ha)